zhoubolei/CAM/README.md

 }
 ```
 ### License:
-The pre-trained models and techniques could be used without constraints.
+The pre-trained models and the CAM technique are released for unrestricted use.

 Contact [Bolei Zhou](http://people.csail.mit.edu/bzhou/) if you have questions.